-Pici, a fresh pasta bar via Hong Kong, Soi Thai for Thai street food, and Ember for beef omakase.
+Pici, a fresh pasta bar via Hong Kong and Ember for beef omakase.

 Pici – Italian via Hong Kong

 Address: B2/F, Jing’an Kerry Center, 1515 Nanjing Xi Lu, near Tongren Lu 静安嘉里中心B2层, 南京西路1515号, 近铜仁路

 Pici is a fresh pasta bar located in the newly refurbished basement food zone of the Jing An Kerry Center.
 It’s a popular fast-casual chain via Hong Kong, backed by the Pirata Group.
 This is the brand’s 7th location and first outpost in Shanghai.

 Connected to Pici is The Pizza Project, one of Pirata Group’s newer concepts.
 You can dine and order from either place.

 Pici corporate chef Andrea Viglione came from Hong Kong to see it through, and it’s working fabulously.
 The menu is simple and straightforward, and the pastas are terrific.

 Fresh, hand-rolled pastas are cut at the marble bar counter.